-Accommodation during the asylum period
+Accommodation during the asylum application period

-The Migration Agency's accommodation centres
+Staying in the Migration Agency's accommodation centres

 If you are offered accommodation, the place offered applies only to you.
 Accommodation is often in a flat that is shared with others.
 If you arrived in Sweden with your family, you and your family will always be given your own room together.
 If you are single, you will be sharing a room with others of the same sex.

-Your own accommodation
+Staying in your own accommodation